-- RiOS 7.0 or later
+- RiOS 7.0 and later

-- Citrix XenApp 6.5 or later
+- Citrix XenApp 6.5 and later

-- Citrix XenDesktop 5.5 or later
+- Citrix XenDesktop 5.5 and later

-- Citrix Receiver 3.x (online plug-in 13.0) or later
+- Citrix Receiver 3.x (online plug-in 13.0) and later

 In addition, you must enable Citrix session reliability.
 Citrix session reliability is enabled by default in XenApp 6.5 and XenDesktop 5.5.